urbanairship/android-samples/RichPushSample/README.rst

    Menu items that appears for the select/deselect all action item.

 values/dimens.xml
-   Defines the default layout dimensions for the widget margin
+   Defines the default layout dimensions for the widget margin.

 values-v14/dimens.xml
-   Defines the api 14 and above layout dimensions for the widget margin
+   Defines the api 14 and above layout dimensions for the widget margin.

 values/strings.xml
    Defines all the string resources.